How To Sell Audiobooks Online and Make Money From Your Voice

 Choose the right book

-If you’re going to invest time and/or money into narrating an audiobook, you need to make sure it’s going to sell well.
-And that’s why the most important step is choosing the right book.
+If you’re going to spend time or money narrating an audiobook, you want to make sure it’s going to sell.
+That starts with picking the right book.

 Have your book narrated (or narrate it yourself)